impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-6-content.md

 ### Hard links vs. soft links

 The `-s` in `ln -s` means `symbolic`.
 Symbolic links are also called "soft links".
-In contrast, [a "hard link"](https://web.archive.org/web/20230319045725/https://www.javatpoint.com/hard-link-vs-soft-links){:target="_blank" rel="noopener"} is created by using the `ln` command **without** the `-s` flag.
+In contrast, [a "hard link"](https://web.archive.org/web/20230319045725/https://www.javatpoint.com/hard-link-vs-soft-links){:target="_blank" rel="noopener" } is created by using the `ln` command **without** the `-s` flag.
 A hard link is a copy of the original file, but it's also a pointer to that file.
 So if you change the original file, your hard link file will change as well.

 ### Experiment- difference between hard and soft links